switowski/portfolio/src/drafts/obsidian/index.md

 │       ├── Freelancing (general notes for freelancing) │       │   ├── Contracts.md
 │       │   ├── LinkedIn profile changelog.md
-│       │   └── Preparing to an interview.md
+│       │   └── Preparing for an interview.md
 │       ├── Projects (notes on specific projects)
 │       │   ├── Project A
 │       │   └── Project B